thbob2/thbob2/README.md

 - ⚡ Fun fact: ...
 -->
 🔹sudo root hello there
-My name is Chouaib Boubekeur and I'm a software developer,
+  My name is Chouaib Boubekeur and I'm a web developer, I'm currently learning node, react js, and Django📌🔭